 Facing Resistance

-Welcome back, playful creatives and fun storytellers, to the latest entry in the Creative Control series, where we discuss reclaiming authorship over our lives by learning when to hold on, when to let go, and how to create from truth instead of fear.
+Welcome back, innovators, pioneers, and visionaries, to the latest entry in the Creative Control series, where we discuss reclaiming authorship over our lives by learning when to hold on, when to let go, and how to create from truth instead of fear.
 Before we get started with today’s post, here is a brief review of the posts we’ve covered so far in the Creative Control series:

 Making Without Measuring — In this post, I explored what happens when creativity is no longer tied to results or expectations, and how letting go of constant evaluation can bring back a sense of exploration.